AIHA University Webinar: Workplace Violence Primer and Update for the IH

 - Define different types of workplace violence

-- Cite possible controls to minimize the likelihood of negative outcomes of workplace violence
+- Cite possible controls to minimize the likelihood of adverse outcomes of workplace violence

 - Identify workplace bullying and harassment and describe how it is linked with other violent behaviors